celestiaorg/celestia-app/x/mint/README.md

 # `x/mint`

 `x/mint` is a fork of the Cosmos SDK `x/mint` module that makes some changes to the inflation mechanism.

-See ADR-019 for the motivation behind these changes.
+1. Remove all parameters from the module
+1. Calculate inflation rate based on the number of years since genesis

 ## Constants

-See [./types/constants.go](./types/constants.go) for the constants used in the module.
+See [./types/constants.go](./types/constants.go) for the constants used in this module.

 ## Inflation Schedule